lgick/eslint-plugin-no-consecutive-caps/README.md

 ## 💡 How It Works (A Look Under the Hood)

-The plugin's intelligence comes from a two-phase process that leverages ESLint's scope analysis:
+The plugin's intelligence comes from a two-phase process that leverages ESLint's built-in tools:

 1.  **Collection Phase:** As ESLint traverses your code, the plugin inspects every `Identifier`.
-It uses scope analysis to determine if the identifier belongs to a variable you declared (a function, class, `const`, `let`, or parameter) or if it's a standalone entity (like an object key, a method name, or a property on `this`).

-    - **Global cases** (variables) are collected in a list for later processing.
-    - **Local cases** (like object keys or properties on `this`) are reported immediately with a simple, local fix.
+It uses two strategies to identify code you control:

+    - **Scope Analysis:** For variables, functions, and classes, it uses ESLint's scope analysis to find their original declaration and all references.
+    - **AST Analysis:** For properties (`this.myProp`), object keys (`{myKey: 1}`), and class methods, it analyzes the code's structure (the AST) to identify them as user-defined.

+    All identifiers found to have consecutive caps are collected in lists for processing at the end, instead of being reported immediately.

-2.  **Reporting Phase (`Program:exit`):** After the entire file has been analyzed, the plugin processes the collected variables.
-For each variable, it finds all its references (declaration and usages) and generates a single **global fix** to rename them all at once.
-This ensures that an autofix corrects the identifier everywhere, maintaining code integrity.
+2.  **Reporting Phase (`Program:exit`):** After the entire file has been analyzed, the plugin processes the collected lists.
+For each group of identifiers (e.g., all occurrences of the variable `myAPIKey` or the property `fameIDH`), it generates a single, **comprehensive fix** to rename them all at once.
+This ensures that an autofix corrects an identifier everywhere, maintaining code integrity and providing a seamless developer experience in your editor.

 ## ❤️ Contributing